 You might be surprised to hear that peanut butter cookies are even older, dating back to the early 1900s.
 Obviously peanut butter is the main ingredient and with the exception of sugar, butter, and egg, there are not all that many additional ingredients.
 They can even be baked without eggs.
 Simple, yet very tasty!

 Whether you’re buying from a retailer or baking them yourself, we’d highly recommend any of these cookies any time of the year.
-There are plenty of recipes and high-quality gourmet food providers available online, so do a bit of research and you’re sure to be enjoying some of the best cookies going around in no time.
+There are plenty of recipes and high-quality gourmet food wholesaler available online, so do a bit of research and you’re sure to be enjoying some of the best cookies going around in no time.